sunny/active_currency/README.md

 ## Fetching rates

-By defaut it uses the [eu_central_bank] when updating the currency rates.
+By defaut it uses the [eu_central_bank] to update the currency rates.
-You can give any Money-compatible bank when fetching rates.

-For example you can use the [money-open-exchange-rates] gem:
+If you prefer another API, you can provide any Money-compatible bank when calling `ActiveCurrency::AddRates`.
+For example with the [money-open-exchange-rates] gem:

 ```rb
 require 'money/bank/open_exchange_rates_bank'